tom-barone/discontent/docs/architecture.md

 I decided to go with a NoSQL database for two reasons:

 1. It'd be cool to learn
-1. My extremely basic understanding of NoSQL leads me to believe that it's better suited for what ContentBlock is trying to do.
+1. My extremely basic understanding of NoSQL leads me to believe that it's better suited for what Discontent is trying to do.
    DynamoDB on AWS seems cheap enough and if this extension actually gets used and needs to scale then future Tom won't be boned.

 The access patterns are pretty well defined: